tburke9891/OktaVault/Profile Source.md

- is multiple sources of truth for users in the [[Universal Directory]] The have a priority set to them to control which attributes are applied Profile source priority is universal in the tool
+Is multiple sources of truth for users in the [[Universal Directory]] The have a priority set to them to control which attributes are applied Profile source priority is universal in the tool